DLColumbia/DeepLearning_for_finance/README.md

 # DeepLearning_for_finance

-NB: if first program on jupyter notebook does not work try with the following line of code (one works for MAC and the other for Windows)
+NB: if first program on jupyter notebook does not work try with the following line of code (one works for Windows and some MACs only)

 with open('IBB_holdings.csv', 'r') as csvfile: #WINDOWS